raw-labs/compose-deployment/README.md

 ## Running

 In order to manage the RAW services, use `run.sh <docker-compose commands>`.

-If you add files in the `data` sub directory, these will be visible within RAW under `file:/data`

 For example:

  * Start and stay attached to the services consoles:
    1. `./run.sh up`